EBISPOT/gwas-sumstats-tools-documentation/install.md

 ```bash
 $ where python3.9
 ```
-3. Create a virtual environment with Python 3.9 using venv.
+3. Create a virtual environment with Python 3.9 using `venv`.
 Navigate to your project directory (replace `<DIR>` with your actual project directory) in the terminal and run:
 ```bash
 $ python3.9 -m venv <DIR>
 ```